PandasThumb/pandasthumb.github.io/_drafts/hiv-in-north-america.md

 author: Shelby Prestwich
 ---

 There is a new theory about Patient 0 and the early history of HIV in North America that contradicts the current theory.
-Scientists have been interested in how HIV has spread across the globe since it was detected and how it entered certain countries.
+Scientists have been interested in how HIV has entered certain countries and spread across the globe since it was detected.
 The current theory is that a person from Africa or Haiti came to North America and spread the virus to people there.
 Many researchers believe that this individual is Patient 0.
 However, a [new analysis](http://www.nature.com/nature/journal/v539/n7627/full/nature19827.html) by Michael Worobey and colleagues at the Department of Ecology and Evolutionary Biology at the University of Arizona has been published in the Nature journal that reexamines the early HIV/AIDS history in North America and comes to a different conclusion.

 ### History of HIV in North America ###